hastexo/tutor-contrib-backup/README.md

 than `admin`, make sure you provide that with `BACKUP_MONGODB_AUTHENTICATION_DATABASE`.

+## Using this plugin with service version upgrades

+In general, you should be able to use this plugin even when you are upgrading to a new MySQL, MongoDB, or Caddy version.
+This is something that commonly happens as a result of a new Open edX/Tutor major release.

+However, you need to make sure that after restoring a backup from a prior version, you run `tutor local init` or `tutor k8s init` in order to ensure that any required in-place data modifications also rerun.

 ## Changelog

 For a detailed breakdown of features and fixes in each release, please